-The principal anti-money laundering legislation in Cyprus is the Prevention and Suppression of Money Laundering and Terrorist Financing Laws 188(I) of 2007 and 58(I) of 2010 as amended ("the AML Law").
-The AML Law fully implements Directive 2005/60/EC of the European Parliament and of the Council of 26 October 2005 ("the Third Anti-Money Laundering Directive") and the Financial Action Task Force's revised 40 Recommendations against money laundering and its nine Special Recommendations against terrorist financing.
+The principal anti-money laundering legislation in Cyprus is the Prevention and Suppression of Legalizing Proceeds from Illicit Actions Law of 2007, Law 188(I) of 2007 ("the Law").
+The Law fully implements Directive 2005/60/EC of the European Parliament and of the Council of 26 October 2005 ("the Third Anti-Money Laundering Directive") and the Financial Action Task Force's revised 40 Recommendations against money laundering and its nine Special Recommendations against terrorist financing.

-The AML Law criminalizes money laundering from all crimes punishable with imprisonment in excess of one year as well as terrorist financing activities.
+The Law criminalizes money laundering from all crimes punishable with imprisonment in excess of one year as well as terrorist financing activities.
 All persons carrying on "relevant financial business" (including credit institutions, investment firms, insurance companies, lawyers, accountants, real estate agents, and dealers in precious metals and stones) are obliged to implement strict procedures to prevent the abuse of their services for money laundering.
-Persons subject to the AML Law are required to implement procedures for customer identification, record keeping, and internal reporting.
-They must ensure that their employees are aware of their obligations under the AML Law and provide adequate training to assist them in recognizing money laundering transactions.
+Persons subject to the Law are required to implement procedures for customer identification, record keeping, and internal reporting.
+They must ensure that their employees are aware of their obligations under the Law and provide adequate training to assist them in recognizing money laundering transactions.
 Organizations must appoint properly qualified persons as "Money Laundering Compliance Officers".

-The AML Law designates the Central Bank of Cyprus (CBC) as the competent supervisory authority for all banks operating in Cyprus and assigns to it the responsibility of ensuring banks' due compliance with the provisions of the AML Law.
-The CBC also has been appointed by the Council of Ministers as the supervisory authority for all persons licensed to provide money transmission services.
+The Law designates the Central Bank of Cyprus (CBC) as the competent supervisory authority for all banks operating in Cyprus and assigns to it the responsibility of ensuring banks' due compliance with the provisions of the Law.
+The CBC has also been appointed by the Council of Ministers as the supervisory authority for all persons licensed to provide money transmission services.
 The relevant professional bodies are responsible for their members' activities.
 The CBC has issued useful guidance on customer identification, record keeping, and other procedures for the prevention of money laundering, including the identification of beneficial owners of accounts and transactions and checks on the source and legitimacy of funds flowing through the banking system in Cyprus.

-The AML Law established a special Unit for Combating Money Laundering (MOKAS) to take responsibility for the receipt and analysis of suspicious transaction reports and money laundering and terrorist financing investigations.
+The Law established a special Unit for Combating Money Laundering ("MOKAS") to take responsibility for the receipt and analysis of suspicious transaction reports and money laundering and terrorist financing investigations.
 MOKAS may apply to the court for orders for the disclosure of relevant information related to the investigation as well as orders for the freezing and confiscation of funds and property suspected to be derived from money laundering.